Boston–Halifax relations: Trade and commerce

-There is currently a weekly container feeder service between the port of Halifax and the port of Boston.
-This gives Boston access to 20 shipping lines which come in to Halifax.
-There is also a thrice weekly train run by Pan Am Railways and the New Brunswick Southern Railway dubbed The Bluenose.
+There is a thrice-weekly train run by Pan Am Railways and the New Brunswick Southern Railway dubbed The Bluenose.
 Freight is run by Canadian National Railway from the port of Halifax to Saint John, New Brunswick, where it is then transferred to the New Brunswick Southern to be sent to Pan Am in Waterville, Maine.
 From there, freight is sent to an intermodal facility in Worcester, Massachusetts for distribution in Greater Boston or further transfer to CSX Transportation.

-The Hibernia Atlantic, a submarine communications cable, runs from Boston to Halifax via landing points in Lynn, Massachusetts and Herring Cove, Nova Scotia with a capacity of 10.6 Terabytes/second.
-The cable also continues across the Atlantic Ocean to connect the United States, Canada, Ireland, the United Kingdom, and Europe.
+The Hibernia Atlantic, a submarine communications cable, runs from Boston to Halifax via landing points in Lynn, Massachusetts and Herring Cove, Nova Scotia with a capacity of 10.6 terabytes per second.
+The cable continues across the Atlantic Ocean to connect the United States, Canada, Ireland, the United Kingdom, and Europe.

 Sports

-A notable proportion of Nova Scotians (and Haligonians in particular) identify as supporters of Boston's major professional sports league teams.
-Following the Boston Red Sox victory in the 2007 World Series, the trophy was brought to Halifax for two days.
-The Stanley Cup, the Larry O'Brien Trophy, and the Vince Lombardi Trophy have also been brought to Halifax by, respectively, Bruins, Celtics and Patriots players.
+Many Nova Scotians (and Haligonians in particular) identify as supporters of Boston's major professional sports league teams.
+After the Boston Red Sox won the 2007 World Series, the trophy was brought to Halifax for two days.
+The Stanley Cup, the Larry O'Brien Trophy, and the Vince Lombardi Trophy have also been brought to Halifax by, respectively, Bruins, Celtics, and Patriots players.
 In 1983, the Patriots sold their old scoreboard at a discounted price to the owners of the region's Canadian Football League expansion franchise, although the team folded before ever taking the field after funding for a stadium fell through.

 TV and radio

 Many Halifax residents can receive Boston TV stations, including WGBH-TV, WBZ-TV, WCVB-TV, WBTS-CD, WSBK-TV and WFXT, on TV providers like Eastlink and Bell Aliant Fibe.
 WLVI was the only Boston affiliate of a major English-language U.S. broadcast network not available on most cable systems in the Halifax area.
 Some Boston market radio stations can also be received in the Halifax area.

+WHDH-TV was serve by cable and satellite viewers from 1996 to 2017, Replacing WLBZ-TV when all Bangor TV Stations were removed via cable because of arguments with Canadian Commercials on bangor tv.